Use marshmallows and food writers to make simple “You are a fox” marshmallow pops this Valentine’s Day.

 lollipop sticks or straws (optional)

 *You may find some orange and black edible writers in the craft store.
 Americolor Gourmet Writers are used here, found in specialty stores and online.
-For tons of information on edible writers, click HERE, and see the resources at the bottom of this post.
+This post has tons of information on edible writers, and see the resources at the bottom of this post.